gn0mesort/megatech-assertions/README.md

 ```

 Second, Megatech Assertions will attempt to use thread-safe assertions by default.
 This behavior creates more points
-of failure, but helps to ensure that multiple assertion failures across parallel processes are reported before the
+of failure, but helps to ensure that multiple assertion failures across parallel thread are reported before the
 program aborts.
 To disable this behavior run:

 ```sh